 The buyer’s market is here to stay

 The past year saw a steady increase in homes listed for sale which hit an all-time high in the last quarter.
-However, the recorded number of sales through the city has fallen.
-According to the Q4 Elliman Report for Manhattan, the co-op and condo market has seen its fifth consecutive decline year-over-year.
+However, the recorded number of sales throughout the city has fallen.
+According to the Q4 Rebny Report for Manhattan, the co-op and condo market has seen its fifth consecutive decline year-over-year.
 However, the scale of the decline has lessened and co-ops outperformed condos on price and sales.
 Homeowners who try to sell in 2019 will be entering a market that is already saturated.
 As such, they’ll want to take extra measures to attract buyers.
 The average number of days on the market has also gone up for all property types.
 The days of multiple offers and bidding wars seem to be over for now.

 For those looking to buy this is a golden opportunity as the initiative now lies with them.
 Even with average prices down and sellers being more open to negotiations NYC still remains an expensive market to get into.
 Savvy buyers should do their research and consult a buyer’s agent to find the best approach.
 Prices and negotiating power will still be dependent on the local market and the homeowner’s motivations for selling.

 All indications are that the dip in the real estate market will persist until the 2020 presidential election.
 Those sellers who can afford to wait would be better off doing so.
 Despite the rise in mortgage rates, buyers who can aim to buy during this dip.
 Whether you’re looking to buy a home or an investment property, this is a golden opportunity to get a great deal.